Mary Phagan [Laws F20]

 Support for the theory of rape probably came from the descriptions of Mary Phagan; according to Tennessean, p.
 6, she was "a beautiful girl -- four feet, eight inches tall and weighing about 105 pounds.
 She had long, reddish-blond hair...."
 F/T, p.
 6, says she was considered the prettiest girl in her neighborhood, and Oney describes her on p.
 3 as follows: "Eyes blue as cornflowers, cheeks high-boned and rosy, smile beguiling as honeysuckle, figure busty (later, everyone acknowledged that 'she was exceedingly well-developed for her age'), she had undoubtedly already tortured many a boy."
 This largely matches the description of Mary given by a friend at the Leo Frank trial; Oney, p.
 213.

 Dinnerstein, p.
 12, has a photo which does make her quite attractive, though her hair looks rather dark and I would have guessed her to be older than thirteen.
-It appears that the photos from this set are the only ones of her available, at least as a teenager; at least, the cover of F/T, F/T, p.
-26, and Oney, after p.
+It appears that the photos from this set are the only ones of her available, at least as a teenager; the cover of F/T, F/T, p.
+26, Golden, before p.
+177, and Oney, after p.
 278, all show pictures of her in what appears to be the same clothing, though the photos themselves are not quite identical.

 The police abused and detained watchman Lee (Dinnerstein, p.
 14), and brought to light some inconsistencies in his testimony (F/T, p.
 14) as well as finding a suspiciously stained (bloody?) shirt in his trash (Oney, p.
 65).
 He had, however, punched his time clock pretty regularly on the night of the murder (Oney, p.
 30), and they finally concluded he was innocent.
 (Unlike the papers, which at one point declared him unequivocally guilty.)
 The authorities also used strongarm tactics on fired former bookkeeper Gantt, again without results (F/T, p.
 8).